 Disturbed Physical Appearance due to Eczema (A real story)

 I suffered from eczema when I was in college.
 I took up nursing, where we were required to tie our hair up into a bun.
-I had the eczema on my nape, specifically at the very end of my hair on my neckline.
+I had eczema on my nape, specifically at the very end of my hair on my neckline.
 I was a regular first bencher, as we had to sit in the alphabetical order.

 It was an embarrassing ordeal, as my classmates seated behind me often questioned “what is that?” and “where is it from?”
 I would just answer them with humor saying that it was from “allergy to unpleasant people”, but the fact was, I really don’t know where it came from or what was causing it either.
-As a result of this, I had a low self-esteem and I found it difficult to focus in class.
+As a result of this, I had low self-esteem and I found it difficult to focus in class.
 After many weeks, the problem continued to persist.
 I decided to just cut my hair short to cover it and so I will not be required to tie it up.
-Until I graduated college, I continued to maintain short hair because of the eczema.
+Until I graduated from college, I continued to maintain short hair because of eczema.
 I was very happy when my classes ended because I could finally grow my hair again.
 My eczema had gone by then, given that I needed to avoid certain foods which I believe triggered it.
 The area has a scar and sometimes, it’s itchy.
 I really wish I could eat those foods which I continue to avoid due to the fear that it could flare-up again.